 To determine the precision on the fit and on the estimated parameters (including fluxes), PhysioFit performs a Monte Carlo analysis.
-Briefly, several noisy datasets are generated from the simulated dynamics of the best fit (i.e defined in parameter number of iterations of the GUI) and calculate fluxes and other growth parameters for each of these synthetic datasets.
-This enables PhysioFit to compute statistics (mean, median, standard deviation and 95% confidence interval) for each parameter.
+Briefly, PhysioFit generates several datasets by adding noise to the dynamics simulated from the best fit, and calculated fluxes and other growth parameters for each of these synthetic datasets.
+This enables PhysioFit to compute statistics (mean, median, standard deviation and 95% confidence interval) for each parameter (including fluxes).
 We recommend always running a sensitivity analysis when using PhysioFit.